General questions

 • Student travel pass (Carte Imagine R - up to 26 yrs old) : 370€

-The above amounts are subject to change and are given for information only.
+The above amounts are subject to change and are given for general information purpose only.

 Health coverage and other compulsory insurances